mahlet aklu - program director, executive education

 Prior to joining the Bloomberg Harvard City Leadership Initiative, Anna worked as a multimedia journalist, reporting in several Massachusetts cities.
 She has written extensively about city issues, including homelessness, property blight, government spending, and urban education.
 She has won regional awards for social media news coverage and for government reporting in defense of the public’s right to know.

-Anna holds a B.A. in Sociology from Tufts University.
+Anna holds a Bachelor of Arts in Sociology from Tufts University.

 lisa cox - academic content producer